 - School of Public Policy and Management of Tsinghua University

 - The School of Public Policy and Management (SPPM) of Tsinghua University was founded in 2000.
 As the first graduate school of public administration in China, the Schools mission is to become a world-class institution that actively engages in teaching, research, and consulting in global public affairs.

 - Chinese Academy of International Trade and Economic Cooperation (CAITEC)

-- Chinese Academy of International Trade and Economic Cooperation (CAITEC) is an institution of applied economic and trade policy research and consultancy directly under the Ministry of Commerce MOFCOM of the People’s Republic of China.
-Research Fields: world economy international trade international economic cooperation...
+- Chinese Academy of International Trade and Economic Cooperation (CAITEC) is an inter-disciplinary and multifunctional institution of social science research and a consultative body directly under the Ministry of Commerce (MOFCOM) of China.
+Its undertakings cover research, information consultancy, publishing, education and training.